wujunjie1998/LLM-Fluid-Intelligence/README.md

 ### Evaluation
-After generating results with the previous files, you can use the evaluation scripts in `gpt/hf_model_evaluation.py` to assess the model outputs.
+After generating results with the previous files, you can use the evaluation scripts in `gpt/hf_model_evaluation.py` to evaluate the model outputs.